Black Americans laud Juneteenth holiday, say more work ahead

 The sentiment was different in Texas, the first state to make Juneteenth a holiday.

-“I'm happy as pink,” said Doug Matthew, 70, and a former city manager of Galveston who has helped coordinate the community's Juneteenth celebrations since Texas made it a holiday.
+“I'm happy as pink,” said Doug Matthews, 70, and a former city manager of Galveston who has helped coordinate the community's Juneteenth celebrations since Texas made it a holiday.

 He credited the work of state and local leaders with paving the way for this week's step by Congress.